 | Verification builds trust for advertising campaigns | Long-term strategy, maintaining customer trust |

-The blue checkmark and the “Trust Funnel” in the consumer journey
+The Blue Tick and “Trust Funnel” in the consumer journey

-From a strategic perspective, DPS.MEDIA evaluates the role of the blue checkmark as a link in the “Trust Funnel”—a concept introduced in Harvard Business Review (2022), emphasizing the correlation between trustworthiness and conversion rate.
-A typical example comes from the campaign supporting Lemona cosmetics startup: after verifying the fanpage on Facebook and TikTok, the number of consultation messages increased by 87% in 1 month.
-This is clear evidence that the blue checkmark acts as an important “social proof” in the digital buying journey.
+From a strategic perspective, DPS.MEDIA evaluates the role of the blue tick as a link in the “Trust Funnel” – a concept introduced in the Harvard Business Review (2022), emphasizing the correlation between reliability and conversion rates.
+A typical example comes from the campaign supporting Lemona cosmetics startup: after verifying fanpages on Facebook and TikTok, the number of consultation messages increased by 87% in 1 month.
+This is clear evidence that the blue tick plays a role as an important “social proof” in the digital purchasing journey.

-Effectively applying this tool is not only about “marking credibility” but also an essential part of the digital brand design for modern businesses.
+Applying this tool effectively is not just “marking Prestige” but also an essential part of the digital brand design of modern businesses.

 Step-by-step process for creating a blue checkmark on TikTok for SME businesses